Hemmatiali/Phone-Number-Detection/README.md

 The code is thoroughly documented with comments explaining the functionality of each component and method.
 Clear instructions are provided on how to build, run, and use the application.

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.